Montessori Continents Globe (Bridging) Lesson Activity for Ages 3 to 6

 - To lead him towards abstraction – moving from the 3 dimensional to the 2 dimensional.

-The continents globe The puzzle map of the world
+The puzzle map of the world

 - A ball of plasticine or modelling clay